kristofa/mock-http-server/README.md

 Test' does not know it is accessing a mock service.
 +   MockHttpServer is configured and started in the JVM that runs the tests so you don't have to set up complex systems and external services.
++   Integration tests typically run faster as MockHttpServer logic is very simple and no network traffic is needed (MockHttpServer runs on localhost)

 ![MockHttpServer class diagram](https://raw.github.com/wiki/kristofa/mock-http-server/mockhttpserver_classdiagram.png)